Avoid Knee Replacement with Genicular Artery Embolization (GAE) for Chronic Knee Pain Relief in San Francisco

-What is GAE for Knee Pain?
+What Is a GAE Knee Procedure?

-• Are between the ages of 40 and 80
+Are between the ages of 40 and 80

-• Experience chronic knee pain from osteoarthritis
+Experience chronic knee pain from osteoarthritis

-• Have not found relief with physical therapy, anti-inflammatory medications, or steroid injections
+Have not found relief with physical therapy, anti-inflammatory medications, or steroid injections

-• Want to avoid or delay knee replacement surgery
+Want to avoid or delay knee replacement surgery

-• Prefer a non-surgical, outpatient procedure with minimal recovery time
+Prefer a non-surgical, outpatient procedure with minimal recovery time

-What to Expect During the GAE Procedure:
+What to Expect During Your GAE Knee Procedure:

 Step-by-Step Overview